jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

 JupyterLab, and how to make the best use of the new powerful features of JupyterLab.

-You (should) be provided with red and green sticky notes.
-If you have any question and concern or need help, stick the red sticky note visible on back of your laptop's screen.
+If you have any question and concern or need help, fell free to speak up.
 A helper will come see you, or the speaker will take time to get questions.

-If all is fine, or we're too slow for you, stick the green sticky note to the back of your laptop screen.

-At each break, write a thing you understood or liked on the green sticky note, a thing you did not like or found hard on the red one.
-When exiting the room, stick them to the door frame.
-Make sure to get new sticky notes for the next section.

 This can serve as a quick read through summary of what we talked about (with links) and a rough timeline if you want to follow up on the video later.